mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 # STEP 36 - `src/services/swarm/planTask.js`

+**In plain English:** the front door.
+One plain model call - no tools, no agent loop - that turns your task sentence ("add multimonitor support") into the initial set of task nodes for the graph.

 **The gap this closes:** everything in Part 5 assumes a graph already exists.
 `cli.jsx` hardcodes `seed(graph, [...])`.
 For your own work you need the front
 door: *your task* goes in, *seed nodes* come out.